Orchard Restaurant

 ・about 30min from Iida Station (Iida Line)

-(Shuttle service available from Ina Ojima Station for 500 yen p.p)
+(Shuttle service available from Ina Oshima Station for 1,000 Yen per person)

 Access Information for those staying in Matsukawa